Fellow Travelers (miniseries): Development

 A television adaptation of Mallon's work was in development as a co-production from Fremantle for Showtime as of October 2021.
-Showtime officially greenlit the series in April 2022, with the screenplay written by Ron Nyswaner who also serves as executive producer.
-Other executive producers include Daniel Minahan, who is directing the first two episodes.
+Showtime officially greenlit the series in April 2022, with the series being written by Ron Nyswaner who also served as executive producer.
+Other executive producers included Daniel Minahan, who directed the first two episodes.

 Casting

 Alongside the greenlight announcement in April 2022, it was announced Matt Bomer would executive produce the series and star as Hawkins Fuller.
 Allison Williams joined the cast in June as Lucy Smith.
 It was announced in July that Jonathan Bailey would star opposite Bomer as Tim Laughlin.

 Filming

-Principal photography began in Toronto on July 27, 2022 and wrapped on December 9, 2022.
+Principal photography began in Toronto on July 27, 2022, and wrapped on December 9, 2022.

+Release

+Episodes of the series were released on Paramount+ with Showtime two days prior to their debuts on Showtime.

+Reception

+Critical response

+Fellow Travelers won a Peabody Award at the 83rd ceremony for chronicling LGBTQ+ history over 50 years.
+On Metacritic, the series has a weighted average score of 76 out of 100, based on 25 critics, indicating "generally favorable reviews".

+Fellow Travelers was named among the best TV shows of 2023 by Variety, The Washington Post and The New Yorker.

+The show was nominated for three awards at the 76th Emmy Awards, Lead Actor in a Limited Series (Bomer), Supporting Actor in a Limited Series (Bailey), and Outstanding Writing for a Limited Series.